-Products involving hedging programs based on derivative instruments are designed with the support of dedicated teams at AXA Bank Europe, AXA Investment Managers, AB, AXA US and AXA SA.
-In a similar way, this set-up ensures all entities benefit from technical expertise, legal protection and good execution of such transactions within the following governance framework for derivatives.
+Products involving hedging programs based on derivative instruments are designed with the support of dedicated teams at AXA Investment Managers.
+This ensures all entities benefit from technical expertise, legal protection and good execution of such transactions within the following governance framework for derivatives.

-Derivative strategies are systematically reviewed and validated by local Investment and ALM committees.
-In addition, there is a segregation of duties between those responsible for making investment decisions, executing transactions, processing trades and instructing the custodian.
+Derivative strategies are reviewed and validated by AMF's Investment Committee.

+There is a segregation of duties between those responsible for making investment decisions, executing transactions, processing trades and instructing the custodian.
 This segregation of duties aims in particular at avoiding conflicts of interest.

-The market risks arising from derivatives are regularly monitored taking into account the Group's various constraints (Risk appetite, Economic capital model, etc).
+The market risks arising from derivatives are regularly monitored taking into account various constraints (Risk appetite, Economic capital model, etc).
 Such monitoring is designed to ensure market risks, coming either from cash or derivative instruments, are properly controlled and remain within approved limits.

-Legal risk is addressed by defining a standardized master agreement.
+Legal risk is addressed by defining a standardised master agreement.
 AMF may trade derivatives only if they are covered by legal documentation which complies with the requirements set out in the Group standard.
-Any change to certain mandatory provisions defined in the Group standards must be approved by GRM.
+Any change to certain mandatory provisions must be approved by GRM.

-Additionally, there is a centralized counterparty risk policy.
-GRM has established rules on authorized counterparties, minimum requirements regarding collateral, and counterparty exposure limits.
+Additionally, there is a centralised counterparty risk policy.
+GRM has established rules on authorised counterparties, minimum requirements regarding collateral, and counterparty exposure limits.

 The operational risk related to derivatives is measured and managed in the context of AXA's global operational risk framework.
-Furthermore, execution and management of derivatives are centralized within dedicated teams, reducing AXA Group's and AMF's operational risk.
+Furthermore, execution and management of derivatives are centralised within dedicated teams, reducing operational risk.